DQNEO/Amazon-S3-Thin/README.md

 are 2 and 4.
 Default is 4.
 - `debug` - debug option.
 Default is 0 (false).
 If set 1, contents of HTTP request and response are shown on stderr
+- `virtual_host` - whether to use virtual-hosted style request format.
+Default is 0 (path-style).

 # ACCESSORS